• Facebook

 Soak the beans for a minimum of 6 hours and up to 12 hours before draining, rinsing and cooking.
 The longer the soaking time, the shorter the cooking time.

-Pressure cooker: I don't always bother soaking beans when I'm cooking them in an Instant Pot.
-I've found that a pressure cooker consistently makes tender, creamy beans without any pre-soaking.
+Pressure cooker (Instant Pot): I've found that a pressure cooker consistently makes tender, creamy beans without any pre-soaking.
 Also, it's such a hands-off cooking method that I don't mind if the beans take longer to cook.
 However, you can pre-soak the beans if you want to shorten the cooking time - it shortens the cooking time quite a bit!

 Stovetop: I do always soak garbanzo beans when cooking on a stove-top.
 Otherwise, cooking un-soaked garbanzos can take hours.
 Giving the beans a head-start by soaking the night before really helps shorten the cooking time.